 Prescription Drugs in Florida

 Florida has often been labeled as the center of the prescription drug epidemic.
 Pain clinics, known as “pill mills,” are commonly found in Florida.
-Here, doctors write and fill prescriptions for opioid pain relievers much more than is necessary.
-To get to these pill mills, many people will take a trip down the “oxy express,” a nickname given to Interstate 75.
+Here, doctors write and fill prescriptions for opioid pain relievers much more than necessary.
+To get to these pill mills, people will take a trip down the “oxy express,” a nickname given to Interstate 75.

 Doctors in Florida prescribed more opioids per 100 persons than the U.S. average from 2006 (79.7) to 2011 (87.6).
 This number decreased to its lowest point in 2017, at 60.9 opioid prescriptions for every 100 people.
 To combat growing prescription drug misuse, Florida created the Electronic-Florida Online Reporting of Controlled Substances Evaluation (E-FORCSE) in 2009.
 The drug monitoring program states that it “…is an initiative to encourage safer prescribing of controlled substances and to reduce drug abuse and diversion within the state of Florida.”
 Since its establishment, opioid prescriptions have continued to decline in Florida.

 Signs of Prescription Drug Addiction

 There are several signs of prescription drug addiction and misuse.
 Misuse can be recognized by an increase in drug use, both in dose and frequency; an inability to control one’s substance use is a good sign of addiction.
 In a display of drug-seeking behavior, patients will also lie about their condition to doctors in order to be prescribed more pills.
 If they are denied, they may search for other doctors who will give them the prescription.
 By doing so, people may spend a lot of money attempting to acquire the drug.

 Visible signs of addiction, misuse and withdrawal may include: